caryoscelus/heavy-bright-sun-wip/chapters/011-chapter-eleventh.md

 tell.
 You certainly don't look like a boring adult who returns home after work, lies on couch and complains about life while watching sports.

-— Well, you just described the perfect image of what i'd hate to live, so obviously i did everything in order to prevent that happening to me.
+— Well, you've just described the perfect image of what i'd hate to live, so obviously i did everything in order to prevent that happening to me.
 Really, you shouldn't take my rants too seriously, i guess i just like to complain sometimes.